Common garden skink: Geographic range

 In Australia, L. guichenoti is often seen in suburban gardens in Adelaide, Melbourne, Perth, Sydney, Canberra and Brisbane, but also is common across most of Southern Australia, Tasmania, and some of New South Wales.

 Description

-L. guichenoti can grow to a maximum total length (including tail) of 14 cm, but the average total length is 8–10 cm.
+L. guichenoti can grow to a maximum length, including its tail, of 14 cm, but the average total length is 8–10 cm.
 The average common garden skink lives for 2–3 years.
-It usually has a browny black colour and sometimes may appear a dark shade of red when bathing in the sun.
+It usually has a browny black colour and may appear a dark shade of red when bathing in the sun.
 The lighter its colour, the more energetic it is.
 It has small sharp teeth which easily slice through smaller prey.
 Even wild individuals are very docile, and rarely bite humans when touched or picked up.

 The female pale-flecked garden sunskink has a yellowish, almost orange tinge to her underside, however the males have a light grey tinge to their underside.
 Females are often bigger than the males in size.

 Capable swimmers, skinks have been known to dive under water to evade predators and remain submerged for several minutes until a threat has passed.